reandimo/php-google-sheets-helper/README.md

   $sheet1 = new \reandimo\GoogleSheetsApi\Helper($credentialFilePath, $tokenPath);
 ```

-Also you can use putenv() to set credentials.json and token.json like this:
+Also, you can use putenv() to set credentials.json and token.json like this:

 ```php
   require __DIR__ . '/vendor/autoload.php';